Lars Nootbaar Player Props: Cardinals vs. Cubs

 Lars Nootbaar At The Plate

-- He has homered in 9.1% of his games this season, and 2.1% of his trips to the plate.
+- Looking at the 67 games he has played this year, he's homered in six of them (9.0%), and in 2% of his trips to the dish.

-- In 33.3% of his games this season, Nootbaar has tallied at least one RBI.
-In five of those games (7.6%) he recorded more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.